kagehq/failover/README.md

 | **Flapping Issues** | Common | Common | **Eliminated** |
 | **Incident Reports** | Manual | Manual | **Auto to Slack/Discord** |

+## What Engineers Are Saying About Traditional Failover

+Real problems from the field:

+> "Active-active setups risk race conditions and complexity, while active-passive can lead to downtime and data loss if replication lags.
+Teams overestimate availability without understanding these trade-offs."
+> — **Raul Junco, System Design Expert**

+> "Scaling from single-machine to distributed setups spikes outage risks due to config errors and interconnect failures—a 'death valley' in reliability."
+> — **DHH, Basecamp Co-founder**

+> "If a failover playbook fails midway, you're left in a hybrid state (some updated, some not), birthing outages from config drift."
+> — **Malik Ahmad, DevOps Engineer**

+> "Multiple simultaneous node failures at scale demand careful replication—otherwise quorum latency or saturation hits hard."
+> — **Sriram Subramanian, Database Engineer**

+**The common theme:** Traditional failover adds complexity that creates NEW failure modes.

+**Failover's approach:** Stateless proxy = no replication, no config drift, no race conditions.
+Just instant routing.

 ## When to Use Failover

 **✅ Perfect for:**